nikitavoloboev/data/productivity/flow/Rules.md

 	- follow through with the plan but adapt where necessary

 ## My Mind
-- uppercase entries in the main map + articles / GitHub
+- uppercase entries in the main map + articles / GitHub + notes

 ## 2Do
 - only contain things I really need to get done in `Today`